 4. Inheritance laws may be different to the UK

-5. Be aware of the mortgage options
+5. Understand your mortgage options

-If you plan to use your home as collateral, you can look at UK banks for a range of mortgage options.
+If you plan to use your UK home as collateral, you can look at UK banks for a range of mortgage options.
 If you want to use the overseas property itself as collateral, you'll need to use a bank in that country.